 The 1990s witnessed a change in the attitude of the Ministry of Welfare, Public Health and Culture, which became the Ministry of Education, Culture and Science (OCW) in 1994.
 Cultural organisations were encouraged to become more independent financially and to look to their market, i.e. their audiences.
 They were particularly called upon to cater to the needs of a fresh, young audience, and to an increasing population of ethnic minorities.
 In addition to the contributions of the state, private initiatives and private funding were welcomed.

-Because of economic recession, a relatively long period of gradual and general growth in the state budget for culture and media came to an end.
 In 2003, State Secretary Medy van der Laan (Democratic Liberals) called for more (financial) responsibility from cultural institutions.
 She also made some structural changes in the cultural policy-making system.
 From 2006, subsidy requests for smaller cultural institutions and companies were no longer a part of the four-year cultural policy document (planning) cycle, but were instead submitted to the public cultural funds (see chapter 8.1.2).